Writing Recommendation Letters (for Faculty)

 Areas for Your Letter to Include:

-- The majority of your letter should be about academics, less so about extracurricular activities.
-However, keep in mind that because NCSSM is a residential school, some admission offices may expect you to have more personal knowledge of the student.
+The majority of your letter should be about academics, less so about extracurricular activities.

 Sample Questions for Students to Answer for Teachers Writing Recommendation Letters

 Why did you ask me to submit a letter on your behalf?

 What lesson/project, etc. did you enjoy the most in my class ?
 Why was this your favorite?